tuxx/tuxx/README.md

 > Perfect for sharing cat pics 🐱 or random shell scripts 💀 in style.

 ### 🖼️ [localpics](https://github.com/tuxx/localpics)
-> A Go program that displays your local folders without any processing.
+> A Go program that displays your local folders in a webpage without any processing.
 > Like a gallery, but it respects your CPU’s right to be lazy 😴.

 ### 📺 [youtube2mediacms](https://github.com/tuxx/youtube2mediacms)